yashsavani/yashsavani.github.io/content/about.md

 ## About Me

 Hi!
-I'm a first-year Ph.D. candidate  in the Comptuer Science Department at Carnegie Mellon University.
+I'm a first-year Ph.D. candidate in the Computer Science Department at Carnegie Mellon University.
 My current research interests include statistical learning theory, optimization, and deep learning.

 ---